SnapLib/npm-fs/README.md

 ## WARNING!
 THIS PACKAGE IS CURRENTLY IN ALPHA & SHOULD NOT BE USED

 This package is under active development and ***shouldn't be used*** for anything at the moment.
-It is very likely to undergo numerous compatibility breaking changes as well as lack up to date documentation and testing.
+It is very likely to contain bugs, undergo numerous compatibility breaking changes as well as lack up to date documentation and testing.
 Feel free to use and/or contribute to it if you'd like, just be aware of the above warning.

 ---